Skip to content

 |-- mock always registered

-|-- cosmos if COSMOS_BASE_URL is set
+|-- cosmos-policy if COSMOS_POLICY_BASE_URL is set

 |-- leworldmodel if LEWORLDMODEL_POLICY or LEWM_POLICY is set